Mechanical-Advantage/AdvantageScope/docs/OPEN-LIVE.md

 _[< Return to homepage](/docs/INDEX.md)_

 All visualizations in AdvantageScope are designed to receive live data from a robot or simulator in addition to log files.
 This section describes how to connect to real time data sources.

 ## Configuration

 Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
-(Windows/Linux) or "Advantage Scope" > "Preferences..." (macOS).
+(Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
 Update the "roboRIO Address" and "Live Mode (options listed below).

 > Note: Click "File" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.